ko1/rubyhackchallenge/EN/3_practice.md

 * `rb_str_reverse()` does the same reordering as `String#reverse`.
 * `rb_str_equal()` does the same comparison as `String#==`.

-Maybe you can understand corresponding Ruby code and C code.
+Hopefully, you can see how the C implementation corresponds to the Ruby implementation.

 ## `Integer#add(n)`

-Add a method `Integer#add(n)` which returns an added result with `n`.
+Add a method `Integer#add(n)` which returns the result when `n` is added.

-Ruby example definition.
+Ruby example definition:

 ```ruby
 class Integer